kgrasewicz/store/README.md

 * [To do](#to-do)

 ## General info
 This project is an online jewellery store created with React.js.
+Please use following mock-up credentials to test project's features:

+Email: admin@blau.pl
+Password: Admin123!
+Promocode: WIOSNA

+If you wish, you may test the page by creating new personal account as well.

 ## Technologies
 Project is created with: